 The Company is exposed to foreign currency risk on fluctuations related to cash and cash equivalents, receivables and accounts payable and accrued liabilities that are denominated in BRL.
-A 10% fluctuation in the BRL against the Canadian dollar would affect profit and loss for the period by approximately \$1,300.
+A 10% fluctuation in the BRL against the Canadian dollar would affect profit and loss by approximately \$10,200.